mattstratton/geeksgonedad/README.md

 **Q:** Why the `/shared/` symlink stuff for uploads?
 **A:** For local development, create `/shared/` (it is ignored by Git), and have the files live there.
 This ensures that non-code (uploads, etc) do not get updated into VCS

+**Q:** How do I install plugins?
+**A:** Do NOT install plugins via the GUI in production.
+They should be added to source control (you can add them via gui in your dev system and then git add them and commit)

 **Q:** How do we update WordPress?
 **A:** The submodule needs to be added.
 Matt will write up a process shortly.